Florida Department of Agriculture and Consumer Services

 - To access the Rima Ridge Tract, go 4 miles west of the I-95/U.S. 92 interchange on U.S. 92 and turn north (right) onto Indian Lake Road for approximately 1 3/4 miles.
 This road takes you into the forest.

 Tiger Bay State Forest was named after its largest physiographic feature, Tiger Bay, an extensive wetland that provides a critical aquifer recharge for the local area.
-Pine islands are dotted throughout the extensive hydric swamp forest and comprise 40 percent of the property.
+Pine islands dot the extensive hydric swamp forest and comprise 40 percent of the property.
 Also found on the forest are two lakes, Indian Lake and Scoggin Lake, and several ponds.
 Coon Pond is a natural water body, while Rattlesnake Pond, Woody Pond and Ranch Pond are man-made ponds that are available to the public for fishing.
-Three additional unnamed man-made ponds are also located on the forest.
+Three unnamed man-made ponds are also located on the forest.

 Wildlife Management Areas